Blackburn, Blackpool, Burnley & Bolton: Will new bosses succeed?

-Holloway was unhappy with his one-year rolling contract and, when Palace made their move, he was soon installed as Freedman's successor at Selhurst Park.
+Holloway was unhappy with his one-year rolling contract and, when Palace made their move, at Selhurst Park.

-Michael Appleton, battle-hardened after a year as manager of financially-troubled Portsmouth, was appointed by the Seasiders four days later.
+Michael Appleton, battle-hardened after a year as manager of financially-troubled Portsmouth, was four days later.

 The events of the past 12 months at Fratton Park, where he was forced to rebuild his entire first-team squad in pre-season, should have prepared Appleton for just about anything at Bloomfield Road.

 Appleton, who saw his playing career cruelly cut short by injury, told BBC Radio Lancashire: "There have been a lot of dark times, probably more dark times than happy ones if I'm being truthful.